 Some models are equipped with a side vent system.
-On these models this label will be next to the termination valve.
-This label should not be removed from your recreation vehicle.
+On these models this label will be next to the termination presence of sewer gases. valve.
+This label should not be removed from your rec- Sewer gases may be present when RV is reation vehicle.